ChASE-library/ChASE/docs/installation.rst

 Each guideline is given as a step by step set of instructions to install ChASE on a cluster either with or w/o support for GPUs.
 After the setup of ChASE, users are provided with a description of how to link and integrate ChASE into their own codes.
-Such integration can be achieved either by using one of the interfaces provided by the library, or by following our instructions to implement the user's own interface.
+ChASE provides the interfaces to both ``C`` and ``Fortran`` , thus such integration can be achieved either by using one of the interfaces provided by the library, or by following our instructions to implement the user's own interface.